maxmagidin/decodeforge/README.md

 [![Rust](https://img.shields.io/badge/Rust-2024-orange.svg)](Cargo.toml)
 [![Python](https://img.shields.io/badge/Python-3.11%E2%80%933.14-blue.svg)](pyproject.toml)

-**A Rust compiler that turns quantized LLM projections into ARM64 NEON kernels and runs them inside PyTorch.**
+I built (with a lot of help from AI) a Rust compiler that turns quantized LLM projections into ARM64 NEON kernels and runs them inside PyTorch.

-DecodeForge compiles one operation inside TinyLlama: the query projection that helps attention process each new token.
+DecodeForge compiles the query projection that helps attention process each new token inside TinyLlama.
 It specializes a fixed shape and loop schedule for Apple M4, generates scalar or ARM64 NEON C, checks the compiled library, and calls it from PyTorch.

 During cached single-token decode, generated code handles the `q_proj` module